Preparing students to teach and reach this modern world.

 A 21st-century MDiv for 21st-century pastors, counselors ministry leaders and chaplains.

 At LBC | Capital, we offer a Master of Divinity (MDiv) program that will provide you with more than just the credentials to get you where you want to go.
 By the time you graduate from LBC | Capital, you will have spent as many hours preparing for ministry in the 21st century as you will have spent in learning theology and the biblical languages.
 After all, what good is our ancient faith if we can’t properly teach and reach a modern world, culture and church?

 Our MDiv combines its Master of Arts in Biblical Studies (providing you with a biblical and theological foundation) with our Master of Arts in Ministry (providing practical ministry training).
 Because of this unique balance, you have an opportunity to earn a Master of Arts along the way.
-Additionally, the program is delivered in a blended, accelerated, cohort-based model that allows life-engaged adult learners to complete an advanced degree without uprooting life at home and work.
+Additionally, the program is delivered in a blended and accelerated model that allows life-engaged adult learners to complete an advanced degree without uprooting life at home and work.
 Students participate in a learning community that blends online education with in-class residencies.
-A typical course is 6 weeks in length and is comprised of 5 weeks of online work and two days of residency.
+A typical course is 7 weeks in length and is comprised of 6 weeks of online work and two days of residency.

 “As a prisoner for the Lord, then, I urge you to live a life worthy of the calling you have received.” – Ephesians 4:1

 View the CATALOG for the complete curriculum plan, course descriptions, and further detail about this program.